leech92/NotAllTrails/README.md

 <img src="app/assets/images/readme/splash.png" width="800" height="400">

 # Overview
-NotAllTrails is a clone of AllTrails where people can use a search an links to find parks and trails.
+NotAllTrails is a clone of AllTrails where people can use a search bar and links to find parks and trails.
 Each park and trail page will have information on the park or hike along with links to the related trails or nearby trails.
 Both pages will also have a map with markers that show nearby parks and trails.
 The trail pages will also have reviews that signed in users can create, update, and delete.

 # Technologies
 NotAllTrails is built with a backend that uses Ruby on Rails and a frontend that uses React and Redux.
-The database was built using PostgesSql and the trail images were uploaded using AWS S3 storage.
+The database was built using PostgreSql and the trail images were uploaded using AWS S3 storage.
 Styling was done using SCSS.
 The maps and markers were generated using the Google Maps API.

 # Features
 ## Reviews CRUD